Limits of stable maps in a semi-stable degeneration: Rational curves in a pencil of cubic surfaces

-So one might still hope to be able to get a decomposition formula in a situation like this.
-In general, specially in higher dimensions, there seems to be no obvious way to get such a decomposition.
-The following modification of the previous example highlights the issue.
+Thus, one might still hope to be able to get a decomposition formula in a situation like this.
+However, in higher dimensions and higher degrees, there seems to be no obvious way to get such a decomposition.
+The following two examples highlight the issue even further.

 \bEx{CubicxP1_eg} Consider the family $\cY\!=\!\cZ\times \P^1\!\lra\!\C$, where $\cZ$ is as above and $\pi$ is the lift of the projection map $\pi\colon\!\cZ\!\lra\!\C$.
 Let $Y_I\!=\!X_I\!\times\!\P^1$, for all $\eset\!\neq\!I\!\subset\!\{1,2,3\}$.
 Consider the same dual graph but with $k\!=\!3$ (i.e. with a third marked point on $\Si_{v_3}$),